peter-evans/create-pull-request/docs/concepts-guidelines.md

 1. Create a new GitHub user and login.
 2. Fork the repository that you will be creating pull requests in.
 3. Create a [Personal Access Token (PAT)](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
-4. Logout and log back in to your main user account.
+4. Logout and log back into your main user account.
 5. Add a secret to your repository containing the above PAT.
 6. As shown in the following example workflow, set the `push-to-fork` input to the full repository name of the fork.